torgammelgard/BattleShip/README.md

  * The ships are randomly oriented and placed.
  * The ships have at least one square in between each other.

-# Instructions to run the application
+# Instructions to run the application (Version 1.0)
  * set VM options to : -splash:src/res/splash.png in your IDE

+# Instructions to run the application (Version 1.1)
+ * java -jar ./target/battleship-1.1-SNAPSHOT.jar